PhantomAppDevelopment/firebase-as3/storage/README.md

 To upload a file you require to send it as a `ByteArray`.
 The following snippets show the most common scenarios.

-All of the following examples use the following `Event.COMPLETE` and `IOErrorEvent.IOERROR` listeners.
+All of the examples use the following `Event.COMPLETE` and `IOErrorEvent.IOERROR` listeners.

 ```actionscript
 private function uploadComplete(event:flash.events.Event):void